I feel I'm like

 On the island we get to see elephants, monkey, a lot of beautiful and big butterflies.

 Beautiful Sunrise at Angkor Wat for Valentine's Day

 On an ordinary Wednesday morning, which happens to be Valentine’s Day - 14.02.2018 - Angkor Wat

 Waking up very early to chase a sunrise, again.
 But this time in Cambodia.

 Visiting Angkor Wat for sunrise was the best thing to do.
-Riding on a Tuk Tuk to the historical and world heritage site in the dark with cold air flowing around my still warm body from bed and with tired eyes but I was excited and hungry to explore the big temples of Cambodia.
+Riding on a Tuk Tuk to the historical and world heritage site in the dark with cold air flowing around my still warm body from bed and with tired eyes, nonetheless excited and hungry to explore the big temples of Cambodia.

-The ticket office was filled with people who wanted as well to catch the first sunlight at Angkor Wat.
+I wouldn’t have guessed, that the ticket office was filled with people, who wanted as well to catch the first sunlight at Angkor Wat.

-Walking around thousand of year old world heritage stones and wondering what great things human beings can actually manage to do.
+Walking around thousands of year-old world heritage stones and wondering what great things human beings can actually manage to do.
 How was this possible?

-I'm very grateful to be able to have all this magical moments.
+I'm very grateful to live all these magical moments.

 Busy streets in Cambodia